-DR. JACQUELINE WOOLLEY is the Chair of the Graduate Admissions Committee for the Developmental Psychology Program.
-If you have particular questions about admissions to the Developmental program you should write to her at:
+Dr. Rebecca S. Bigler is Developmental Psychology Area Chair and Chair of the Graduate Admissions Committee for the Developmental Psychology Program.
+If you have particular questions about admissions to the Developmental program, you should email hir at firstname.lastname@example.org or write to hir at:

 The University of Texas at Austin

 108 E. Dean Keeton Stop A8000

 Admission to the Developmental Area is granted by the Graduate Admissions Committee for the Developmental Psychology Program.
 All students interested in joining the Area must apply.
 Developmental students must have a primary advisor who is a member of the core Developmental Faculty and follow the Area requirements outlined here.